 Fig. 3.
-This sample Counting Experiment map shows four data collectors positioned at a set radius away from the sensor.
-The sensor is the green central map marker in this example.
-The red circle is a distance of 30 meters; the blue circle is a distance of 40 meters from the sensor.
+This sample Counting Experiment map shows four data collectors were positioned at a set radius away from the sensor.
+The sensor is the central map marker in this example.
+Red is a distance of 30 meters; blue is a distance of 40 meters from the sensor.

 Fig. 4.
-This sample Counting Experiment map shows how three data collectors were positioned.
-Two were at a set radius away from the sensor, and one was at the sensor location, noting whenever a person crossed in front of them.
-The red circle is a distance of 10 meters; the blue circle is 20 meters from the sensor.
+This sample Counting Experiment map shows three data collectors were positioned.
+Two at a set radius and one at the sensor location.
+Red is a distance of 10 meters; blue is a distance of 20 meters from the sensor.